The Oxford Income Letter Review

 The Oxford Income Letter Investing Style

-The Oxford Income Letter is focused on, as the name suggests, income.
-It primarily focuses on dividend-paying stocks and bonds.
-Price appreciation is taken into consideration, but a lot about the newsletter, the way that stock picks are presented, and the division of assets into different portfolios is based on dividend yields.
+As the name suggests, The Oxford Income Letter is focused on generating income from stock investments.
+It primarily focuses on dividend-paying stocks, but there is also attention given to fixed-income investments like bonds.
+Price appreciation is taken into consideration, but much of the newsletter, including the way that stock picks are presented and the division of assets into different portfolios, is based on dividend yield.

 How Does The Oxford Income Letter Work?